- Home

 Signs of Grief in Cats

 Cats do grieve, and Circe was a lost soul without her Phoenix.
-Sometimes I think we get so caught up in our own grief, it’s easy to forget how deeply our companion animals can be hurting.
+Sometimes we get so caught up in our own grief that it is easy to forget how deeply our companion animals can be hurting too.

 How Do Cats Grieve the Loss of Another Cat?